PNNL-Comp-Mass-Spec/DMS-Model-Config-Db-Updater/Readme.md

 Use `/RenameSPs` to rename the referenced stored procedures to use snake case
 * This does not change argument names

-Use `/RenameViews:False` to disable changing unrecognized view names to snake case
+Use `/RenameUnknownViews:False` to disable changing unrecognized view names to snake case
 * View names will be unrecognized if not defined in the View column map file

+Use `/ReplaceSpaces:True` to enable replacing spaces in column names with underscores
+* This only applies to column names not defined in the View column map file

 Use `/SnakeCaseColumns:false` to disable changing unrecognized column names to snake case
 * Column names will be unrecognized if not defined in the View column map file